jesseDingley/hornetdet/README.md

 ## Getting started

-To perform detection on a custom image or video, take a look at `notebooks/detection.ipynb`
+To perform detection on a custom image or video, take a look at `detection.ipynb`

 ## Our approach
 **Data**

 on ecrit des trucs là ??????

 **Model**

 on ecrit des trucs là ??????

 **Results**

 on ecrit des trucs là ??????

 **Limits**